webrtc/samples/test/README.md

 [![Build Status](https://travis-ci.org/webrtc/samples.svg)](https://travis-ci.org/webrtc/samples)

 # Intro #
-Selenium WebDriver, Node, Testling and travis-multirunner are used as the testing framework.
-Selenium WebDriver drives the browser; Node and Testling manage the tests, while travis-multirunner downloads and installs the browsers to be tested on, i.e. creates the testing matrix.
+Selenium WebDriver, Node, Tape and travis-multirunner are used as the testing framework.
+Selenium WebDriver drives the browser; Node and Tape manage the tests, while travis-multirunner downloads and installs the browsers to be tested on, i.e. creates the testing matrix.

 ## Development ##
 Detailed information on developing in the [webrtc](https://github.com/webrtc) GitHub repo can be found in the [WebRTC GitHub repo developer's guide](https://docs.google.com/document/d/1tn1t6LW2ffzGuYTK3366w1fhTkkzsSvHsBnOHoDfRzY/edit?pli=1#heading=h.e3366rrgmkdk).